-I just started college after a gap year (not in Israel, actually, which I’m happy to talk about), and am currently taking all seminars, in large part because in content and form I wanted intellectual experiences like that of Bronfman.
+Last year I started college after a gap year (not in Israel, actually, which I’m happy to talk about).
+I took all seminars, in large part because in content and form I wanted intellectual experiences like that of Bronfman.

 High School: I attended the Heschel School, a pluralistic Jewish day school in New York City, from kindergarten through high school.